The Three Kitchen Knives Every Cook Needs and the Four You Want in Your Drawer

 4. Santoku Knife

 Santoku knives are Japanese style knives characterized by wide blades and pointed tips.
 Compared to a heavier Western style knife (referred to generally as German knives), Japanese knives are known for their lighter weight and thinner blades.
 They're especially suited for paper thin slices.
 The Shun Sora 7" Hollow Ground Santoku is easy to maneuver and features indentations to keep food from sticking to the blade.
-Fun fact: Santoku means "three benefits" in Japanese, signifying chopping, dicing and mincing.
+In fact, Santoku means "three benefits" in Japanese, signifying chopping, dicing and mincing.
+Buy Now

 5. Carving Knife